betsy-paul/codepath_WebDev_Prework/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-* DONT KNOW IF THIS IS WHAT THEY ARE ASKING FOR BUT Challenge 3: calling the properties took a long while to remember how to do and is the main reason challenge 3 took so long. slight challenge in appending it as well but that was resolved pretty quickly.
+* DON'T KNOW IF THIS IS WHAT THEY ARE ASKING FOR BUT Challenge 3: calling the properties took a long while to remember how to do and is the main reason challenge 3 took so long. slight challenge in appending it as well but that was resolved pretty quickly.
 Challenge 7: Not in building, but in submitting.
 One of the links on the prework website submission page doesn't work.